Swayam568/crush-the-zombie/README.md

-# crush-the-zombie
+# zombie-crush-boilerplate
-thanks for playing
+boilerplate for crush the zombie game